Home

 Read more

-Manual IMAP commands Imagine you want to modify some folders in your IMAP mailbox, but you don’t currently have a suitable email client at hand (and e.g. your mobile mail client isn’t able to create folders).
-Fortunately, a command line with telnet/openssl is enough for this task: Because IMAP is a just a very simple, text based protocol over ...
+Imagine you want to modify some folders in your IMAP mailbox, but you don’t currently have a suitable email client at hand (and e.g. your mobile mail client isn’t able to create folders).
+Fortunately, a command line with telnet/openssl is enough for this task: Because IMAP is a just a very simple, text based protocol over a telnet-like connecti...

 Read more